AHollowedHunter/National-Trust-App-Ubiquitous-Computing/README.md

-# National Trust App
+# National Trust Discover App
-A replacement National Trust discovery app
+A replacement National Trust app

+## Run

+Go to ./disover-app to run `expo start`

+## APK
+An APK is available in `./build` folder